syncfusion/blazor-docs/src/charts/chart/trend-lines.md

 ## Exponential

-An exponential trendline is a curved line that is most useful when data values rise or fall at increasingly higher rates.
+Exponential trendline is a curved line that is most useful when data values rise or fall at increasingly higher rates.
 You cannot create an exponential trendline, if your data contains zero or negative values.

-To render a exponential trendline, use trendline [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTrendline.html#Syncfusion_Blazor_Charts_ChartTrendline_Type) as `Exponential`.
+To render a exponential trendline, use trendline [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTrendline.html#Syncfusion_Blazor_Charts_ChartTrendline_Type) as **Exponential**.

 {% aspTab template="chart/trendlines", sourceFiles="exponential.razor" %}